Home

 The diggings look like the caves of the famous Sperlinga castle.

-The Rocca Calanna and, in its base, the burial cells, presumably of Byzantine epoch; are similar to those of Contrada Contura and other zones near Bronte (Placa Baiana, Margiogrande, Mangiasarde, Grotte dei Saraceni, ...)
+The Rocca Calanna and, at its base, the funerary cells highlighted by the red arrows, presumably from the Byzantine era.
+They are similar to those of Contrada Contura and other areas of Bronte (Placa Baiana, Contrada Cisterna, Margiogrande, Mangiasarde, Grotte dei Saraceni, ...)

 Queen Elizabeth slipper’s legend